yuulive/asdfsdfdfg/README.md

 ### System time evolution

 Time response with explicit Runge-Kutta order 2 method with fixed step.
+Time response with explicit Runge-Kutta order 4 method with fixed step.
-Time response with explicit Runge-Kutta-Fehlberg order 4 5 method with adaptive step.
+Time response with explicit Runge-Kutta-Fehlberg order 4 and 5 method with adaptive step.
 Time response with implicit Radau order 3 method with fixed step.

 ### Discrete time system

-Time evolution of discrete linear system.
+Time evolution of a discrete linear system.
-Discretization of continuous linear system using forward Euler, backward Euler and Tustin methods.
+Discretization of a continuous linear system using forward Euler, backward Euler and Tustin methods.

 ## Transfer function representation